Do you feel like you're in Groundhog Day - where every day seems pretty much the same? Inject a bit of fun by introducing a theme day once a week.

 12. Pirate Day

 Ahoy me hearties!
 Everyone needs a pirate name of course - and will they have an eye patch, a parrot, a wooden leg or a hook for a hand?
-Everyone needs to learn to talk like a pirate - there are lots of ideas here.
+Everyone needs to learn to talk like a pirate.
 Make a treasure map, using diluted coffee so the paper looks old, set up some clues and send the crew in search of buried treasure - bury some small coins in a flower bed, sandpit or pile of compost.
 Take a break while they follow a Pilates-based pirate adventure.
 Of course, every pirate needs a ship - task them to build their own out of a big box.

 13. Space Day/Star Wars Day